-The newly formed Health Justice Recovery Alliance is the statewide recovery advocacy coalition working to ensure that the Drug Addiction Treatment & Recovery Act is implemented fully and without delay, centering the needs of communities most harmed by the War on Drugs —Black, Latinx, Native and tribal communities.
+The Health Justice Recovery Alliance is an organization whose mission is to ensure that the Drug Addiction Treatment & Recovery Act is implemented fully and without delay.
+The Alliance is focused on ensuring that Measure 110 dollars are invested in services in the communities most targeted and harmed by the war on drugs —Black, Latino, Native, tribal and other communities of color.

 Alano Club of Portland